 Workflow analysis vs project management

 There isn’t any question that workflow analysis encompasses similar concepts that provide the basis for project management.
 While workflow analysis and project are related, there are differences.
-For example, workflow analysis looks for areas to incorporate business process automation.
-Moreover, workflow analysis searches for ways to apply improvements consistently.
+For example, analysis looks for key areas where workflows can be automated.
+Moreover, workflow analysis searches for ways to apply improvements consistently resulting in a process called workflow optimization.

 In contrast, project management involves coordination, planning, and the flux that occurs during specified projects.
 In terms of helping an organization, workflow analysis provides a method for realizing and implementing improvements.